Marwan-lord/Crimson-lang/README.md

 # Crimson-lang
-An interpreted programming language made in rust inspired mainly by monkey-lang
+An interpreted programming language made in rust
+inspired mainly by monkey-lang from "Writing An Interpreter Book In Go" book

 # Syntax
 ```